Home ยป Blog ยป DIY Home Projects ยป Kitchen Shelving Spacing and Sizing

 How to Space Kitchen Shelves?

-Because there are no uppers nearby, I went slightly lower and spaced my bottom shelf 17″ from the countertop.
+Because there are no upper cabinets nearby, I went slightly lower and spaced my bottom shelf 17″ from the countertop.
 There is 13″ between my bottom and top shelf.

 This spacing allows for ample use of the counter top plus space for items on both shelves.
 Just like a cabinet, I’ll need a stool for the top shelf and will use it for items I don’t need every day.